formkit/docs-content/advanced/custom-inputs.md

 ### Plugin libraries

 The above example extends the `@formkit/inputs` library (via `defaultConfig`).
-However a powerful feature of FormKit is its ability to [load input libraries from multiple plugins](/advanced/core#library).
+However, a powerful feature of FormKit is its ability to [load input libraries from multiple plugins](/advanced/core#library).
 These inputs can then be registered anywhere plugins can be defined:

 - Globally
 - Per group